The Insurance and Reinsurance Law Review: Colombia

-Mediation and third-party adjudication are both recognised by law.143 As mentioned in subsection ii, 'Litigation stages', mediation is a mandatory step before accessing the courts.
+Mediation and third-party adjudication are both recognised by law.146 As mentioned in Section IV.ii, mediation is a mandatory step before accessing the courts.
 Agreements obtained through alternative dispute resolution (ADR) are binding on the parties and enforceable before a judge.

 v Other forums

 Insurance disputes may also be heard before the Controller's Office, which has discretion to adjudicate on matters involving negligent or fraudulent misconduct on the part of public and private entities or individuals trusted with the management of public funds.

 If it has grounds to suspect that public funds have been misused, the Controller's Office may pursue a recovery action, known as a fiscal liability proceeding (FLP), against any relevant entity or individual.
 It does not impose fines or penalties but seeks restitution, hence its relevance to insurers: not only does an investigation trigger defence costs but awards against individual or corporate entities may attract indemnity under D&O insurance, professional indemnity insurance, crime or bond policies.
 Insurers are frequently called to these proceedings to guarantee the obligations of their insureds.147 The Controller's Office has no jurisdiction over insurers based abroad or reinsurers.148 Insurers have the same rights of defence as their principals.